Wifsimster/datagamer-api-v2/README.md

 **Unlike the v1, this v2 automatically populate itself when users search for video games !**

-**THIS V2 IS NOT CURRENTLY AVAILABLE ONLINE !** Please refer to v1 for the moment.
+**THIS V2 IS NOW AVAILABLE ONLINE at http://movie-discover.com:8084**

 ## Table of Contents
 * [User](https://github.com/Wifsimster/datagamer-api-v2#user)